 - ELA-Literacy.RL.11-12.9: Demonstrate knowledge of eighteenth-, nineteenth- and early-twentieth-century foundational works of American literature, including how two or more texts from the same period treat similar themes or topics

-Find this and other great teacher resources in our Education Blog
+Find this and other great teacher resources

 *(This will start a 2-Week Free Trial - No Credit Card Needed)